Real Estate Investments:

 Property Owned in a Commercial Name:

 For property owned in a corporation or partnership, general liability coverage under a commercial policy may be required depending on use and purpose of property.
 Attention should be placed on leasebacks between entities even if there is common ownership, and their lease agreements which dictate which entity is required to insure the property and liability and any required risk transfer wording such as Additional Insured, Primary and Non-Contributory and Waiver of Subrogation.
 For example: a family owns a building through LLC.
 The family recently sold majority ownership of their business, the occupant of the building, to a third party.
-The lease between the entities dictates that the occupying business be required to insured for premises liability.
+The lease between the entities dictates that the occupying business be insured for premises liability.
 The LLC that owns the building would be insured through a separate Lessor’s Risk policy, and the occupying entity would have a businessowners policy, or similar, which would insure for liability and name the landlord as Additional Insured.
 Attention must be paid to other risk transfer language included in the lease and other insurance coverages that may be required by the lease.

 Owning Property in a Personal Name: